 Choose an ADA compliant toilet with these five easy tips

 Accessible bathrooms in residential homes are becoming more popular every day.
 They’re easier to use and more comfortable for everyone, including seniors and people who live with them.
-Demonstrating that your business excels at these new construction or renovation projects can help you expand.
+Demonstrating that your business excels at these new construction or renovation projects can help you grow.

 The Americans with Disabilities Act, or ADA, lays out specifications for bringing a bathroom into compliance.
 Transforming a residential bathroom into an ADA accessible restroom requires a toilet with the right dimensions, installation and turning space.